-While the number of complaints brought to me in 2015 - 16 (16) increased over the number in the prior year (10), the number of complaints in 2015 - 16 was slightly below the average over the past three academic years (17).
-The number of informal resolutions (10) was much higher than in the prior year (1) and the average over the past three years (5).
+There were 4 fewer complaints in 2016-2017 than in 2015-2016.
+Similarly, the number of complaints in 2016-2017 was slightly below the average of the past three academic years (16).
+The number of informal resolutions (7) was lower than in the prior year (10), but slightly above the average of the past three years (6).

-The decrease in the number of in-person training sessions without a notable increase in the number of complaints and the higher number of informal resolutions suggest that the in-person training provided by Ms. Bell and the online training is being successful in educating the University community regarding harassment and discrimination and in promoting informal resolutions.
-Informal resolutions of complaints tend to be better outcomes.
+The decrease in the number of in-person training sessions along with a marked decrease in the number of complaints and the higher-overall trend of informal resolutions suggest that the in-person training provided by Ms. Bell and the online training is being successful in educating the University community regarding harassment and discrimination and in promoting informal resolutions.
+Informal resolutions of complaints tend to have better outcomes.

 A properly functioning policy with regard to bullying, harassment and discrimination is a key requirement at a university in order to facilitate the maintenance of a respectful and productive place to learn and work.
-From my perspective as Human Rights Officer, I remain of the view that there is now much greater familiarity by members of the University community with the principles set out in the Policy and better understanding of what is and what is not bullying, harassment, and discrimination and better knowledge of how to address the bullying harassment and discrimination through the implementation of the more comprehensive educational training program and the online training.
+From my perspective as Human Rights Officer, I remain of the view that there is good familiarity by members of the University community with the principles set out in the Policy and understanding of what is and what is not bullying, harassment, and discrimination and knowledge of how to address the bullying harassment and discrimination all of which were achieved by the more educational training program and the online training undertaken by the University.

-Appendix "A" Policy
+APPENDIX "A"